sarahutton981/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
 You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2023-12-08
+- Today's programming wisdom is to always keep learning and adapting.
+Technology is constantly evolving, and as a programmer, it's important to stay up-to-date with the latest trends and best practices.
+This means continuously educating yourself, whether through online courses, attending conferences, or collaborating with other developers.
+It also means being open-minded and willing to experiment with new approaches and technologies.
+By embracing a growth mindset and making learning a lifelong pursuit, you can become a better programmer and stay ahead in your career.